MicrosoftDocs/minecraft-creator/creator/Documents/BehaviorPack.md

 - Check that the `entities` folder is in the right place, and spelled correctly.
 Then check all spellings of `cow`.
 - Make sure that the UUID in the `dependencies` section matches an existing resource pack (and that it's working too).
+- Move your pack above others to ensure your behavior pack is loaded first.
+Pack stacking may cause your changes to not appear.

 ## What's Next?